Connection is key for these dads in custody

 Being part of our Playgroup and taking our Bringing Up Great Kids course completely transformed the lives of Andrea*, a mother in custody, and her two-year-old daughter Meg*.

-The two had a rough; after several months apart when Andrea was incarcerated, they struggled to connect at first.
+The two had a rough start.
+After several months apart, as they were separated when Andrea was incarcerated, they struggled to connect at first.

 Andrea had never been in custody before, and the shock of being separated from her daughter, who was only one at the time, was incredibly hard for all to bear.